 For practitioners level testing may be done every 6 months with the agreement of the instructor.

-Direct Defence Krav Maga offers two levels of membership to suit your training goals and your budget.
+Direct Defence Krav Maga offers three levels of membership to suit your training goals and your budget.
 Please see the Membership page for more information.

 Due to the nature of our training it is important that we know who is training when and where, and that we can keep track of everybody for safety and insurance purposes.
 We also believe that to get any real benefit from training you need to be training regularly, at least once a week and preferably more.
 For these reasons we only operate on a membership basis and do not offer pay-as-you-go-training.